-Finally, we published a News & Views 27 and a News & Views 28.
-Number 27 was celebrating ADDAs 20 year jubilee publication.
-In addition with News and Views number 28 ADDA carried out a successful Christmas campaign to collect contributions for rice-banks and wells for self-help groups in

-Oddar Meanchey province in Cambodia.
-More than 100 persons contributed with all together app.
-25.000 DKK.
+Finally, we published a News & Views 29 and a News & Views 30.
+In addition with News and Views number 30 ADDA carried out a successful Christmas campaign to collect contributions for rice-banks and wells for self-help groups in Oddar Meanchey province in Cambodia.
+More than 100 persons contributed with all together 30.050 DKK.
+The donations go 100% to Cambodia and the target villagers.

-The secretariat arranged a stand-up show around ADDAs 20 year jubilee with several young stand-up comedians on the World's Best News' day in Café Nutid in Copenhagen, September 11, 2014.
+The secretariat participated on the World's Best News' day in Copenhagen as well as Rønde, Jutland, in September 11, 2015.